Washington Twp HS delays start of hybrid learning again

 WASHINGTON TWP., N.J.
 (WPVI) -- In-Person learning at Washington Township High School in Gloucester County, New Jersey has been delayed again.

-Students were to begin reporting to the school on Thursday, but on Wednesday school officials say several students and one staff member have tested positive for Covid-19.
+Students were to begin reporting to the school on Thursday, but on Wednesday school officials said several students and one staff member tested positive for Covid-19.

 Over the weekend the district says several students attended a party without wearing masks or practicing social distancing which caused the first delay.